From Planning to Performance, improving an agronomist’s workflow.

 Larcombe Agronomy’s Bruce Larcombe is an agronomist around Dookie in Victoria’s Goulburn Valley.
 Where other parts of the Goulburn Valley are irrigated and able to sustain horticulture or dairy farming operations, the Dookie area is mainly based around dryland winter cropping.
 Bruce explains: “Most farms around here have what is called “Dookie Red” soil, which is a type of clay loam, that originally used to sustain yellow box trees and white cypress pine or Murray pine trees.
 Land that has been cleared for cropping is usually flat or undulating and, with an average 22” annual rainfall, it makes for excellent winter cropping land.
 Average farm size is around 1200 hectares and crops such as, wheat, barley, canola, beans and chickpeas can all perform really well here, depending on the season obviously.”

-With all main crops in the Dookie area having similar planting and harvesting dates, seasonal peaks in demand for farm inputs, labour and other services are commonplace for most growers and suppliers.
+With all main crops in the Dookie area having similar planting and harvesting dates, seasonal peaks in demand for farm inputs, labor and other services are commonplace for most growers and suppliers.
 Bruce: “The majority of my work as agronomist here takes place from planting time up until harvest time.
 Of course, there are still some jobs that need to be done out of season, such as soil sampling and checking fallow paddocks for example, but that is easily manageable; it is the growing season when I’m very busy.”

 Planning on a large scale